-1. PARTIES, JURISDICTION AND VENUE
+I. PARTIES, JURISDICTION AND VENUE

-- Plaintiff Sandy Judd is a resident of Snohomish County, 1.
-Washington.
+- 1. Plaintiff Sandy Judd is a resident of Snohomish County, Washington.
 She has received and paid for intrastate long-distance collect calls from Washington State prison inmates. - 2.
-Plaintiff Tara Herivel is a resident of King County, Washington.
-She has received and continues to receive and pay for intrastate long-distance collect calls from Washington State prison inmates.

-3. Plaintiff Zuraya Wright is a resident of Lake Worth, Florida.
+Plaintiff Zuraya Wright is a resident of Lake Worth, Florida.
 She received and paid for interstate long-distance collect calls from a Washington State prison inmate before rate disclosure was first offered to her in November of 1999.